slab/quill/docs/docs/api/editor.md

 ### enable

 Set ability for user to edit, via input devices like the mouse or keyboard.
-Does not affect capabilities of API calls, when the `source` is `"api"` or `"silent".
+Does not affect capabilities of API calls, when the `source` is `"api"` or `"silent"`.

 **Methods**